CodingNomads/articles/movie-tweets/movie-analysis.md

 dummies.head()
 ```

-The data frame that gets produced by this command looks like below:
+The data frame that gets produced by this command looks like this:

 <div class="table-div" style="overflow-x: scroll;">
 <table border="1" class="dataframe">